micag2025/Agentic_AI_Developer_Certification-Project_1/Project_Publication Revised_V1.md

 - **Scalable and Fast:** Designed to handle large datasets with quick indexing and retrieval.

-## Installation (Instructions?)
+## Installation Instructions
-This pubblication has a GitHub code repository attached under the "Models" ("Codes") section.
+This pubblication has a GitHub code repository attached under the "Code" section.
 We recommend reading through the pubblication first to understand the concepts, then to see how the code repository implements these ideas in practice.

 > **Prerequisites:** Python 3.10+, pip, and access to the referenced dataset.